improvbutterfly/ETL-Project-Commodities/README.md

 ### Transformation and Loading Information into Postgres

 After the extraction proccess, we loaded each of the CSVS into a Postgres Admin.
-PGAdmin was used to create the Schema and to access the data to make sure they were loaded.
-[Jupyter Notebook](https://github.com/improvbutterfly/ETL-Project-Commodities/blob/main/database/Database_Insertion.ipynb)
+The CSVs had to be cleaned by dropping null values and pairing down the columns to the date and price.
+Since we were using a SQL database we needed to rename the columns to make sure the case and column name matched the Schema.
+The Jupyter Notebook can be found [here](https://github.com/improvbutterfly/ETL-Project-Commodities/blob/main/database/Database_Insertion.ipynb)

 ### Accessing and Graphing Data